Shaqmove/CookIt/README.md

 # CookIt
-Website containing all kinds of cuizines
+Website containing all kinds of cuizines.Making this only for school project.